uo-ec607/lectures/17-spark/17-spark.md

 ## 1 12193524
 ```

 Next, we'll query some columns and cache the resulting table to improve performance.
 There are various configurations and considerations that we'd normally want to weigh before caching a Spark table --- see [here](https://spark.rstudio.com/guides/caching/) --- but the default settings will suffice for this simple example.
-In truth, the benefit from explicit caching is not clear for this particular example, since the whole dataset is small enough to be held in memory regardless.
+In truth, the benefit from explicit caching is not clear for this particular example, since the whole dataset is small enough to be held in memory regardless.^[By default, local Spark instances only request 4 GB of memory for the Spark driver.
+However, you can easily change this by requesting a larger memory allocation (among other features) via the `config` argument.
+See the **Sparklyr** website or [Chapter 9](https://therinspark.com/tuning.html) of *Mastering Spark with R* for more details.]
 But I again just want to demonstrate some general principles that would apply when working with much bigger data too.

 ```r